chazlarson/Media-Scripts/Plex-Meta-Manager/README.md

 Perhaps you're running PMM in a docker or something where getting it into interactive mode to authentication trakt is a hassle.

 This little script will generate the trakt section for your PMM config file.
-Most of this code is pulled from PMM's own trakt authentication; it's just been simplified to do the one thing and not rely on any PMM code.
+Most of this code is pulled from PMM's own trakt authentication; it's just been simplified to do the one thing.

 You can run this on a completely separate machine to where PMM is running.